Azure-Samples/cognitive-service-vision-model-customization-python-samples/aml-pipeline/README.md

       ![](docs/image-4.png)
     - Review and Assign
       ![](docs/image-5.png)
+  - In case you still receive permission right errors: Repeat this step on Blob Container level

 As soon as you completed the above mentioned steps, you can submit a AML job with the following command:
 ```az ml job create -f azure-ml-job.yaml --resource-group my-resource-group --workspace-name my-workspace-name --set inputs.uvs_resource_key="my-computer-vision-key1"```